-The <minimum-TTL> requests that other nameservers cache the zone's information for at least this amount of time.
+The <minimum-TTL> requests that other nameservers cache the zone's information for at least this amount of time (in seconds).

 With BIND, all times refer to seconds.
 However, you can also use abbreviations for other units of time other than seconds, such as minutes (M), hours (H), days (D), and weeks (W).
-The table in Table 14-1, Seconds compared to other time units shows an amount of time in seconds and the equivalent time in another format.
+The table in Table 17-1 shows an amount of time in seconds and the equivalent time in another format.